Skip to main content

 1. Baloo (The Jungle Book) - David Harbour

 I remember the biggest talking point for the remake of "The Jungle Book" was how it supposedly recentered the story to more closely match Kipling's writing.
-I've talked before how this not only doesn't give proper credit to the 1967 Disney adaptation, but also its gestures toward "fixing" the Disney film have only felt like they would make sense for someone who just doesn't care for the animated film.
+I've talked before how this not only doesn't give proper credit to the 1967 Disney adaptation, but also its gestures toward "fixing" the Disney film have only felt like they would make sense for someone who already hates the animated film.
 Yes, Phil Harris is playing a very different Baloo from the one Kipling wrote, but Kipling also didn't cast him as a conman who is effectively mooching off of Mowgli.
 However Favreau and company landed on Bill Murray as the natural choice for Baloo, I will never know, but the remake's casual misapplication of one Disney's most endearing characters stands out as one of the sorest spots in this remake for me.

 On one level, Disney's Baloo is basically an oaf completely lacking in self-awareness, but he is also the film's heart.
 He embodies the comfort and security of childhood that Mowgli must both internalize and graduate from.
 (Not a role that demands a lot of irony or snark--again, who invited Bill Murray to this party?)
 Roles like this are generally best played by performers who have shown comedic ability, but they do not necessarily have to be comedic actors.
 You want an engaging personality, but also someone who won't jump straight into parody.
 Which brings me to David Harbour.